-- c.
-See Figure 35.
-Remove the filler cap from the expansion tank and add Genuine Harley-Davidson Extended Life Antifreeze & Coolant until the fluid level reaches the "COLD FULL" line. - d.
-Replace the cap on the expansion tank. - e.
+Genuine Harley-Davidson Extended Life Antifreeze & Coolant is pre-diluted and ready to use full-strength.
+Do NOT add water.

+- 5. Replace the cap on the expansion tank. - 6.
 Reinstall the airbox cover.
-Secure the cover by turning the bailhead fastener 1/4 turn clockwise. - f.
-Close the seat.
+Secure the cover by turning the bailhead fastener 1/4 turn clockwise.